szcompressor/QoZ/README.md

 # QoZ
-Please check the sc branch for SC 22' submission AD, or the develop branch for the developing version of QoZ.
+If you Would like to test QoZ, please check the sc branch.